AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 When solving for a GLM regression model (logistic, Poisson, etc...) the mean response changes with the linear predictor through the link function.
-Thus it is necessary to calcaulte a calibration weight for each design points contribution to the design problem.
-These weights require passing an optional list `pilot_betas`, of priliminary estimates for the model linear parameters.
-If no vector is passed a preliminary estiamte of $0$ gets passed for each parameter estimate.
+Thus it is necessary to calculate a calibration weight for each design points contribution to the design problem.
+These weights require passing an optional list `pilot_betas`, of preliminary estimates for the model linear parameters.
+If no vector is passed a preliminary estimate of $0$ gets passed for each parameter estimate.

 **Example:**